How Dapper Labs, the company behind NBA Top Shot, is bringing the UFC octagon to the blockchain

 Tedman adds that Dapper has been partners with the UFC since 2019 (Endeavor, which owns the UFC, was an early investor in the company), but that “we’re just now coming around to really a maturity level at the company where we’re ready to launch the product.”

-Her hope is that UFC Strike will expand the UFC’s fanbase and prove to be a gateway for blockchain enthusiasts who aren’t following the sport.
+Bleczinski’s hope is that UFC Strike will expand the UFC’s fanbase and prove to be a gateway for blockchain enthusiasts who aren’t following the sport.
 “There are a lot of people within the blockchain world who are into these products but not necessarily the brand or the sports they represent.
-So we hope to bring new eyeballs to the sport,” Tedman says.
+So we hope to bring new eyeballs to the sport,” Bleczinski says.
 “Once you watch it, you attend an event, and then you’re hooked.”